Once-banned Indian leader woos diaspora at giant New York rally

 U.S. officials have played down the possibility of big-ticket announcements during Modi's visit, but they are hoping it will lay the groundwork for closer long-term ties with a country Washington sees as a key counterbalance in Asia to an increasingly assertive China.

-U.S. weapons makers are watching closely for signs of a closer strategic relationship with the United States, which has proposed a host of new defence cooperation projects.
+U.S. weapons makers are watching closely for signs of a closer strategic relationship with the United States, which has proposed a host of new defense cooperation projects.

-Sources familiar with the matter said last week that India is expected to choose Sikorsky Aircraft's S-70B Sea Hawk helicopters at a 16-aircraft tender worth over $1 billion (615.84 million pound), and that a decision could come during Modi's visit.
+Sources familiar with the matter said last week that India is expected to choose Sikorsky Aircraft's S-70B Sea Hawk helicopters at a 16-aircraft tender worth over $1 billion, and that a decision could come during Modi's visit.

 (Reporting by Saqib Iqbal Ahmed in New York; Additional reporting and writing by David Brunnstrom in Washington; Editing by Nick Zieminski)